mndvns/delegate_access/README.md

   defstruct [:foo, :bar]

-  use DelegateAccess, to: Map, only: [fetch: 2] use DelegateAccess, to: Keyword, only: [get: 2, get: 3] end
+  use DelegateAccess, to: Map, only: [fetch: 2] use DelegateAccess, to: Keyword, only: [get: 3] end
 ```